AlphaSue/clean_data_course_proj/README.md

 >4.
 Appropriately labels the data set with descriptive variable names.
 >5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+* CodeBook.md

+>A markdown file that a code book that describes the variables, the data, and the transformations and work that I performed to clean up the data.

+* README.md

+>This file.
+It explains how the scripts work, contents of the repository, and how the contents are connected.

 ###Details on the `run_analysis.R` script

 The `run_analysis.R` script assumes the contents of the provided zip file have all been placed in the working directory at the outset.
 The specific files and directories from the provided zip file placed in the working directory: